 Network organizations discard traditional hierarchies and give tasks and projects to the people who can do them most effectively and efficiently, regardless of their place on the org chart.
 Importantly, the network also includes the resources needed to accomplish any task.
 Like the modular version, network organizations may outsource many functions, helping ensure that the network resources are robust.

-Keys to Success If you set out to create a boundaryless organization, or transform an existing one, here are four things that will help you succeed:
+If you set out to create a boundaryless organization, or transform an existing one, here are four things that will help you succeed:

 Create and maintain a strong culture, including a clear vision that keeps everyone’s eyes on the prize.
 My book The Power of Company Culture: How Any Business Can Build a Culture that Improves Productivity, Performance and Profits (2018) provides detailed advice.
 Suggestions include emphasizing what makes your organization unique to create a feeling of belonging, sharing information transparently to demonstrate trust, celebrating mistakes as opportunities to learn, and more.